TPA vs. Insurance Company: What’s the Difference and Why It Matters

 Legitimate TPAs are registered in the states where they operate and work with rated insurance carriers.
 You can verify a TPA by checking your enrollment documents, contacting your state Department of Insurance, or reaching out to the company member services team directly.

 Claims are handled by your insurance carrier, not your TPA.
 Contact your carrier using the information on your insurance ID card or in your plan documents.
-Your TPA can help direct you if you are not sure where to start.
+We at Premier Health Solutions can help direct you if you are not sure where to start.

 No. TPAs do not have authority to approve, deny, or modify claims.
 Claims decisions are made solely by the insurance carrier that underwrites your coverage.
 Your TPA can help you understand the process for filing an appeal with your carrier.